Znack/front-end-tips/css.md

 #### Don't use negative margins
  However it is valid property and W3C allows it, the negative margins are more confusing than `position: absolute`.
 There is [great guide](https://www.smashingmagazine.com/2009/07/the-definitive-guide-to-using-negative-margins/) about such margins, but all techniques can be replaced with more obvious solutions.

+#### Avoid fixed height and max-height
+Fixed height can lead to confusing of your colleagues and overlapped elements.
+You can use fixed height when there is no other way or it is requirement of the design:
+1. For example we have slider, all elements have `position: absolute` and they move with JS scripts.
+Here we have to set height to the slider container because all children have `position: absolute`
+2. In the design we have a list of blocks with fixed height, all overflowing content should be hidden.

+#### Avoid fixed alignments
+Always try to align elements dynamically (with `margin: 0 auto`, `vertical-align: middle` or modern flexboxes)

 #### Define default styles for `<html>`
  Set background color, font-family, font-size and font color for `<html>`.
 Remember that font-size of `<html>` tag will be reference point for the `rem`s font sizes.